brojonat/context-vacuum/README.md

 ## Problem & Solution

-**The Problem:** LLM code assistants (Cursor, ChatGPT, Claude) often revert to less ideal implementations despite having better alternatives.
-They lack the nuanced context needed to maintain specific architectural patterns and API choices in your codebase (e.g., ResponseAPI vs. Completions API, Composition API vs. Options API).
+**The Problem:** LLM code assistants (Cursor, ChatGPT, Claude) often revert to less ideal implementations despite having newer, better alternatives (e.g., ResponseAPI vs. Completions API for OpenAI, Composition API vs. Options API for Vue, etc.).
+This will continue to happen as long as API churn exists and LLMs have training cutoff dates.

 **The Solution:** `context-vacuum` lets you create curated context files that override an LLM's default instincts by combining relevant code snippets, documentation, and examples.
+Instead of messing with a jumble of CLAUDE.md file or hoping Cursor's agent picks the right `md` file, you can explicity create a fresh markdown file with content you want and pass it to the agent.
 Build custom prompts in a fraction of a second instead of minutes.

 ## Features